AreaFiftyLAN/lancie-api/README.md

   - `a5l.molliekey` and `a5l.googleMapsAPIkey` to their respective keys if you have those
   - all occurrences of `areafiftylan.nl` to `localhost:5100`

-  You should comment out:
+  You should comment:
   - `spring.jpa.properties.hibernate.hbm2ddl.auto`
   - `logging.config`

-  You should comment in:
+  You should uncomment:
   - `spring.jpa.hibernate.ddl-auto`

-4. Go to the Run/Debug Configuration window `Run -> Edit Configurations`, and add a new Spring Boot configuration.
-It needs only two settings to run.
-The `Main class` should be set to `ch.wisv.areafiftylan.Application` and the `Use classpath of module` should be set to your project module.
-Finally, enable the dev profile by entering `dev` in the `Active Profiles` box.
+5. Right click the `Application` class (`src -> main -> java -> ch.wisv.areafiftylan`) and choose `Run`.
+Terminate the process (you don't have to wait for it to finish starting).
+Now go to the Run/Debug Configuration window `Run -> Edit Configurations` choose the `Spring Boot` configuration called `Application`.
+Enable the dev profile for this configuration by entering `dev` in the `Active Profiles` box.

 ### Run from terminal
 After this, it is also possible to start the API directly from the terminal, ommitting the IDE.
 This can be done by running the `./gradlew bootRunDev` command.